 1. Identify What You Need to Thrive

-One way to figure this out is to think about times in your life when you felt fantastic.
-On top of things, under control, in the ‘zone’.
+One way to figure this out is to think about times in your life when you felt fantastic, otop of things, under control, in the zone.

-Think about times in your life when you felt most happy, fulfilled and successful.
+Think about times in your life when you felt happy, fulfilled, and successful.
 Write them down.

-Now, think about what was it about those times that made them so great?
+Now, think about what it was about those times that made them so great.
 Was it the environment you were in?
 The people you were surrounded by?
 Something you were building or creating?
-Or maybe a feeling you had?
-Maybe you had a clear picture, a plan, a purpose or challenge?

 2. Think About What Makes You Happy